EQUAL EMPLOYMENT OPPORTUNITY POLICY

 Mortenson will actively seek to increase the opportunities for and the utilization of minority-owned and female-owned business enterprises and business enterprises owned by the disabled in its procurement of goods and services.

-The Equal Employment Opportunity Coordinator for Mortenson, Molly Weiss, is responsible for monitoring all Equal Employment Opportunity activities and reporting the effectiveness of this Affirmative Action Program, as required by Federal, State and Local agencies.
+The Equal Employment Opportunity Coordinator for Mortenson, the Vice President of Human Resources, is responsible for monitoring all Equal Employment Opportunity activities and reporting the effectiveness of this Affirmative Action Program, as required by Federal, State and Local agencies.
 We expect the full cooperation of every manager, supervisor, and team member in the implementation and adherence to this Policy.
 Team members or subcontractors who fail to comply with legal requirements applicable to equal employment opportunity may be subject to disciplinary action or legal sanctions.

-An employee or applicant for employment who believes he or she has been treated in a way that violates this policy may report his or her concerns in accordance with Mortenson’s Respectful Workplace Policy or inform the Equal Employment Opportunity Coordinator, Molly Weiss at firstname.lastname@example.org or 763-287-3623.
+An employee or applicant for employment who believes he or she has been treated in a way that violates this policy may report his or her concerns in accordance with Mortenson’s Respectful Workplace Policy or reach out to the HR service center at askHR@mortenson.com or 800/780-0642.
 Mortenson’s employees and applicants for employment may review the non-confidential portions of the affirmative action plans during regular business hours.
-Please contact Molly Weiss during normal business hours to review the affirmative action plan.
-Team members in Illinois and California should refer to the Addenda to this policy for those states.
+Please contact the Vice President of Human Resources during normal business hours to review the affirmative action plan.

-As Mortenson’s President and CEO, I support our company’s affirmative action program.
+As Mortenson’s CEO, I support our company’s affirmative action program.

 Daniel L. Johnson